Investors losing faith in commodity hedge funds

 Some major funds focused on energy, metals and agricultural products have fallen this year after traders - still cautious about big bets following last year's losses - sought to protect themselves against rising volatility just as it fell.

-Clive Capital, the $3.4 billion (2.1 billion pounds) London-based fund run by Chris Levett, and Armajaro, one of the largest players in the coffee and cocoa markets, are among those in the red.
+Clive Capital, the $3.4 billion London-based fund run by Chris Levett, and Armajaro, one of the largest players in the coffee and cocoa markets, are among those in the red.

-Meanwhile, Fortress Investment Group's (FIG.N) commodities fund, run by William Callanan, this week became the year's third big-name commodity fund to close after it racked up double-digit losses and lost half its assets.
+Meanwhile, Fortress Investment Group's commodities fund, run by William Callanan, this week became the year's third big-name commodity fund to close after it racked up double-digit losses and lost half its assets..

 "The multi-billion funds have really been nothing but disappointing over the last couple of years," said one investor, asking not to be named.
 "For people that only came in when the noise about commodities started a couple of years ago, they (the funds) have basically done nothing."